mwolson/resume/markdown/resume.md

 Supported and maintained production websites written in Java, Perl, and React for displaying event information and purchasing events.
 Helped prepare for extraordinary traffic volumes during onsale situations, improved performance and quality, and developed load tests.

-Sr. Engineer:
+Performance
+:    Cut request latency in half for a data orchestration service by placing a **CDN** in front of it.
+Wrote unit tests for the CDN integration along with a [custom Bash framework](https://github.com/mwolson/barrt-sh) to run them.
+:    Wrote and presented a well-received **presentation on performance** during an All Engineering meeting which benchmarked and explained the underlying factors contributing to REST API performance of several languages at scale: Go, Erlang, Java, Perl.

+Scalability
 :    Wrote a **Node.js** Platform Microservice that scaled to **1MM+** requests per day, supported with custom analytics and reporting.
 :    Helped migrate the Ticketmaster events website to **Docker**.

-:    Cut request latency in half for a data orchestration service by placing a **CDN** in front of it.
-Wrote unit tests for the CDN integration along with a [custom Bash framework](https://github.com/mwolson/barrt-sh) to run them.
-:    Helped spin up and configure the company's **GitLab** instance, and wrote presentations to advise on Git and GitLab as key technology choices to replace SVN.
+Innovation
+:    Wrote the first integration of an **interactive seatmap** into the Ticketmaster events website.
+Before React was written, used DOM diffs to improve performance of tooltip rendering when moving the mouse over a large number of seats on the seatmap.
 :    Had involvement in the early development idea for [Talkback](https://github.com/ijpiantanida/talkback) while the author contracted for Ticketmaster, and adapted our integration test suite to use it. **Talkback** is a JS proxy that allows requests for multiple local services to be captured together and replayed for reproducible and maintainable integration tests.
 :    Wrote a sophisticated **codemod** to incrementally and automatically perform a very large code migration that spanned multiple sprints.
 Created several npm modules to support this.
-:    Wrote the first integration of an **interactive seatmap** into the Ticketmaster events website.
-Before React was written, used DOM diffs to improve performance of tooltip rendering when moving the mouse over a large number of seats on the seatmap.
-:    Wrote and presented a well-received **presentation on performance** during an All Engineering meeting which benchmarked and explained the underlying factors contributing to REST API performance of several languages at scale: Go, Erlang, Java, Perl.
+:    Helped spin up and configure the company's **GitLab** instance, and wrote presentations to advise on Git and GitLab as key technology choices to replace SVN.

 Technical Experience
 --------------------